-The river twists and turns, speeds up and slows, rises and falls in intensity, grows muddy and clears.
-Navigating the river means we respond to its changes, and sometimes we make progress in one direction only to be swept away again.
-There has however been one constant in my life which is borne out by the childhood sketchbooks my parents kindly kept for me.
+There has been one constant in my life which is borne out by the childhood sketchbooks my parents kindly kept for me.

-I love to draw and make art and I love the river.
+I love to make pictures and I love trees and rivers.

-I set up Salmon Jam Press in 2017, but its been 58 years in the making.
+I set up Salmon Jam Press in 2017, but its been many years in the making.

-I made my first etching of a tree 21 years ago, and began wood engraving and volunteering in the press room at Cherryburn 5 years ago.
+I made my first etching of a tree with Chris Bacon, 21 years ago, and began wood engraving and volunteering in the press room at Cherryburn 5 years ago.

 I have been a professional photographer for 20 years, and was a Careers Advisor for 17 years before that.